-In cases involving potential Sexual Violence or criminal conduct, the EEO and HR Regulations Department will determine, in consultation with UT Police, if criminal authorities need to be notified and will advise the Complainant of his or her rights in filing a criminal complaint.
-The EEO and HR Regulations Department will consult with UT Police and law enforcement regarding the applicability and issuance of orders of protection, "no contact" orders, restraining orders, safety plans, or similar lawful orders as well as alternative housing.
+In cases involving potential sexual violence or criminal conduct, the EEO department will determine, in consultation with UT Police, if criminal authorities need to be notified and will advise the complainant of their rights in filing a criminal complaint.
+The EEO department will consult with UT Police and law enforcement regarding the applicability and issuance of orders of protection, No Contact Orders, restraining orders, safety plans, or similar lawful orders as well as alternative housing.
 Upon request of law enforcement, the commencement of an investigation may be delayed temporarily until after the initial stages of criminal investigation.
-Police and criminal or civil justice procedures, findings, or outcomes are not determinative of either these complaint procedures or institutional disciplinary procedures.
+Police and criminal or civil justice procedures, findings, or outcomes are not determinative of either these complaint procedures or institutional disciplinary action procedures.
 Additionally, MD Anderson will not wait for criminal or civil justice outcomes to take appropriate action.

-UT Police Responsibilities: In cases where an incident of a sexual nature is reported to UT Police, the police will advise the alleged party of his or her right to file a complaint under this policy.
-UT Police will inform the Title IX Coordinator of reports of possible sexual violence and will provide the EEO and HR Regulations Department officials investigating Complaints under this policy access to any related law enforcement records as permitted by state and federal law to the extent such access does not compromise any criminal investigation.
+UT Police Responsibilities: In cases where an incident of a sexual nature is reported to UT Police, the police will advise the alleged party of their right to file a complaint under this policy.
+UT Police will inform the Title IX Coordinator or their designee of reports of possible sexual violence and will provide the EEO department officials investigating complaints under this policy access to any related law enforcement records as permitted by state and federal law to the extent such access does not compromise any criminal investigation.

-To the extent possible, the EEO and HR Regulations Department should coordinate with any other ongoing or criminal investigations of the incident and establish appropriate fact-finding roles for each investigator.
+To the extent possible, the EEO department should coordinate with any other ongoing or criminal investigations of the incident and establish appropriate fact-finding roles for each investigator.

-The Complainant and Respondent may present any document, witness or information that is believed to be relevant to the Complaint.
-The EEO Specialist will also review any relevant evidence.
-The EEO Specialist will also interview the Complainant, the Respondent, and any relevant witnesses.
-Prior to meeting with the Respondent, the EEO Specialist will contact and provide written notification to the Respondent regarding the applicable portion(s) of MD Anderson Institutional Policy ADM0285, Sexual Harassment and Sexual Misconduct Prevention Policy (best viewed in Chrome), allegedly violated, parties involved, incident date(s), incident location(s) and a description of the incident(s).
-At least three days after the written notification is provided, the EEO Specialist will request a meeting with the Respondent.
+The complainant and respondent may present any document, witness or information that is believed to be relevant to the complaint.
+The HR Specialist also will review any relevant evidence.
+The HR Specialist also will interview the complainant, the respondent, and any relevant witnesses.
+Prior to meeting with the respondent, the HR Specialist will contact and provide written notification to the respondent regarding the applicable portion(s) of MD Anderson Institutional Policy ADM0285, Sexual Harassment and Sexual Misconduct Prevention Policy (best viewed in Chrome), allegedly violated, parties involved, incident date(s), incident location(s) and a description of the incident(s).
+At least three days after the written notification is provided, the HR Specialist will request a meeting with the respondent.

-The investigation of a Complaint will be concluded as soon as possible after receipt of the written Complaint.
-The Complainant, Respondent and any necessary parties will be provided updates on the progress of an investigation exceeding thirty (30) calendar days.
+The investigation of a complaint will

+be concluded as soon as possible after receipt of the complaint.
+The complainant, respondent and any necessary parties will be provided updates on the progress of an investigation exceeding 30 calendar days.

-If the informal resolution processes was initially utilized, the EEO Specialist may consider information obtained during that process within the course of a formal complaint investigation.
+If the informal resolution processes was initially utilized, the HR Specialist may consider information obtained during that process within the course of a formal complaint investigation.

-Upon completion of the investigation, the EEO Specialist drafts a report to include findings of facts and a preliminary determination of whether the Policy was violated.
+Upon completion of the investigation, the HR Specialist will draft a report to include findings of facts and a preliminary determination of whether the policy was violated.

-The Title IX Coordinator may accept, reject or modify the preliminary determination or direct further investigation.
-If further investigation is directed, the EEO Specialist may modify the preliminary investigation report and forward it to the Title IX Coordinator for approval.
+The Title IX Coordinator or their designee may accept, reject or modify the preliminary determination or direct further investigation.
+If further investigation is directed, the HR Specialist may modify the preliminary investigation report and forward it to the Title IX Coordinator or their designee for approval.

-If it is determined that a violation did not occur, the EEO Specialist will notify the appropriate administrator with authority over the Respondent (i.e., manager, Department Chairs, SHP Dean, Vice President of Clinical Education) of the no violation finding.
-The EEO Specialist will also provide the Complainant and the Respondent with a copy of the investigation report and preliminary determination with any redactions required for compliance with the Family Education Rights and Privacy Act (FERPA) and Texas Education Code, Sec.
+If it is determined that a violation did not occur, the HR Specialist will notify the appropriate administrator with authority over the respondent (i.e., manager, Department Chairs, SHP Dean, Vice President of Education and Training) of the no violation finding.
+The HR Specialist also will provide the complainant and the respondent with a copy of the investigation report and preliminary determination, with any redactions required for compliance with the Family Education Rights and Privacy Act (FERPA) and Texas Education Code, Sec.
 51.971.